kenwals/shinrin-yoku/README.md

 #### The navbar

 It was desirable to have the navbar menu float at the top of the screen , but i had difficulty getting the menu to collapse itself automatically with Bootstrap or CSS.
-But I seem [this solution](https://stackoverflow.com/questions/36405991/bootstrap-toggle-menu-on-one-page-site-does-not-uncollapse-when-clicked/36406437#36406437) mentioned on Slack so , I included this trick in the navbar links.
+But I seen [this solution](https://stackoverflow.com/questions/36405991/bootstrap-toggle-menu-on-one-page-site-does-not-uncollapse-when-clicked/36406437#36406437) mentioned on Slack so , I included this trick in the navbar links.

 ### Version control

-For Verions control i used the UI on gitpod for making commits.
+For version control i used the UI on gitpod for making commits.
 I used branches when i was working on new features , some branchs were scrapped didn't make it to the master.

 ### Functionality Testing